Patents - Eurasia: Lexology GTDT Practice Guides

 - Does the patent office provide procedures for modifying, re-examining or revoking a patent?
 May a court amend the patent claims during a lawsuit?

-The Eurasian patent can be modified by removing one or several claims, or excluding one or several features from claims upon patentee’s request, provided that the modification does not expand the scope of exclusive rights.
+The Eurasian patent can be modified by removing one or several claims, excluding one or several features from claims, or including one or more features from a dependent claim into an independent claim upon patentee’s request, provided that the modification does not expand the scope of exclusive rights.
 The Eurasian patent could be also modified by correcting technical or apparent errors.

 There is no re-examination procedure stipulated by the Eurasian legislation.